lo-ise/antarctic-seaice-extent/README.md

 It's quite tedious to copy and paste the above commands for all 12 months, so we are now going to see how we can automate this processing using some Python scripting.

-The script will implement the above commands on each piece of data in turn by running a loop to iterate through each raster in turn.
+The script will implement the above commands on each piece of data in turn by using a loop to iterate through each raster in turn.

 ### Create the script